Easy Skillet Breakfast Potatoes

 Take it from someone who’s always had a love-hate relationship with potatoes; these are the BEST breakfast potatoes of LIFE.
 Golden brown on the outside and deliciously tender on the inside.

-Once you cook them up in a skillet, these breakfast potatoes developed the most delicious outer crust that’s delicately crispy and dusted with things like garlic and onions and a hint of cayenne.
+The list of ingredients on this recipe isn’t big and once you cook them up in a skillet, these breakfast potatoes developed the most delicious outer crust that’s delicately crispy and dusted with things like garlic powder, onion powder, smoked paprika and a hint of cayenne.

 Take a closer look at ’em with me.